K9 Units in Small Departments

 Canines were used during World War I and II where dogs acted as messengers, tracking, locating the wounded, and for spotting machine gun nests.

+The use of the canines in the early 1960s was instrumental in breaking up demonstrations during the civil rights era.
+Today, there are approximately 7,000 police canine teams in the United States (Butler, 2002).
 The historical data indicates that canine have been instrumental for thousands of years.
 There are an endless amount of services that they are capable of performing.

 There is no reason why a canine unit cannot be implemented in every police agency provided that they have the funds, manpower, and legitimate reasons for its existence.